HIRING STATUS: ACCEPTING APPLICATIONS

 - Educational Program: Job related expenses reimbursed up to $700.00 per year

-- FTO Pay: 5% while assigned a trainee
+- FTO Pay: 5% during months assigned to trainee

 5% for Relief Shift